Dart gun: History

+While initially designed for delivering sedatives, veterinarians and farmers recognized that the remote drug-delivery system could be used to deliver medications.
+In 1993, the first wildlife contraceptive was invented, and darts have since been used to deliver contraceptives to does — a humane alternative to hunting.
+Starting in Kansas in the late 90s, it has become commonplace for farmers to use darts to deliver antibiotics to sick cattle.
+While farmers had been administering medications to cattle before the invention of the dart gun, it had been impossible to do so without capturing the animal.

 Characteristics

 The dart, usually .50 caliber (12.7 mm), is a ballistic syringe loaded with a solution and tipped with a hypodermic needle.
 The dart is propelled from the gun by compressed gas, and it is stabilized in flight by a tailpiece consisting of a tuft of fibrous material.
 The needle may be plain or collared, with a barb-like ring to improve retention of the needle and syringe to assure that the full dose is administered.

 Methods of driving injection upon impact include: gas compression, spring compression, explosive charge, or gas evolution reaction.
 In one example, compressed air or butane in the rear of the dart pressurizes the solution, while the needle is capped to hold the fluid in place.
 Upon striking the target, the cap is pierced by the needle as it punctures the animal's skin.
 With the pressure released, the compressed gas pushes the solution out of the syringe and into the target.